Sep 25 2007

 Though the old Rules ostensibly will apply to applications advertised before October 1, 2007, even in those cases the Trademarks Opposition Board will limit the extensions of time which may be obtained.
 The sufficiency of the reasons for the extension of time, or the exceptional circumstances, will be reviewed critically in all cases, even where the other party consents.

-If you have any questions about the specific Rule changes in Canadian opposition proceedings or Canadian IP, please contact one of our professionals.
+If you have any questions about the specific Rule changes in Canadian opposition proceedings or Canadian IP, contact one of our professionals.